wdsheng999/gre_preparation/math/exercises/hard.md

 E.5
 F.6
 G.7

 my: c28=56 BF
 ans:cx8=56-->x=3 5 CE

-122.A knockoff website requires users to create a password using letters from the word MAGOSH.
+122. A knockoff website requires users to create a password using letters from the word MAGOSH.
 If each password must have at least 4 letters and no repeated letters are allowed,how many different passwords are possible?

 ans 1800  注意at least 4 letters

-TODO:123.In how many different ways can 3 identical green shirts and 3 identical red shirts be distributed among 6 children such that each child receives a shirt?
+123.In how many different ways can 3 identical green shirts and 3 identical red shirts be distributed among 6 children such that each child receives a shirt?
 A.20
 B.40